Layr-Labs/eigenlayer-docs/docs/operator-guides/operator-installation.md

 eigenlayer operator config create
 ```

+When prompted for operator address, make sure your operator address is same as the ecdsa key address you created/imported in key creation steps.

 It will create two files: `operator.yaml` and `metadata.json` After filling the details in `metadata.json`, please upload this into a publicly accessible location and fill that url in `operator.yaml`.
 A valid metadata url is required for successful registration.
 An example operator.yaml file is provided for your reference here: [operator.yaml](https://github.com/Layr-Labs/eigenlayer-cli/blob/master/pkg/operator/config/operator-config-example.yaml) .

 A public metadata url is required to register the operator.
 After updating your `metadata.json` file, you must upload it to a publicly accessible location and add that public url to your `operator.yaml` file.
 You are also required to upload the image of the operator to a publicly accessible location and give the url in the metadata file.
 Operator registration only supports `.png` images for now.